-Frozen herbs retain their taste, smell, and nutritional benefits, so you can freeze a surplus of herbs throughout the harvesting season to enjoy later.
-In addition, frozen herbs have a long shelf life (up to one year), whereas, fresh herbs should be used within a few days.
+You can harness the power of the freezer for your leftover fresh herbs, too.
+Frozen herbs retain their taste, smell, and nutritional benefits, so you can freeze a surplus throughout the harvesting season to enjoy later.
+They'll last up to a year when properly frozen.

 Hearty herbs such as rosemary, thyme, bay leaf, and oregano freeze well whole.
 Follow these steps to freeze fresh, whole herbs: